Curated OER

 Story Think Tic Tac Toe

-In this reading learning exercise, students look at the cover of a book and make a prediction about its contents.
+In this reading worksheet, students look at the cover of a book and make a prediction about its contents.
 Students write about whether or not they were correct after reading the book.
-Students choose one activity to complete in...
+Students choose one activity to complete in each row...